August 30, 2018

 University resources, including funds, property, event spaces, and information technology like computers and websites, should not be used for individual or personal political activity.
 Individuals may not host political events on University property—or use University funds, information technology, or other resources to plan or promote such events—in their capacities as private citizens.
 Schools, colleges, and academic and administrative departments within the University may not sponsor or host partisan political events, and may not use University property or resources for such events.

 Because of its ongoing engagement with public officials and agencies to advance its mission, Syracuse University is a registered lobbying organization with both New York State and the federal government.
-Lobbying may be summarily defined as communications with government officials that are intended to influence: (a) the passage or defeat of legislation; (b) the adoption or implementation of any public policy, rule, regulation, or executive action; (c) the awarding of a contract; or (d) the outcome of any rate-making proceeding.
+Lobbying may be summarily defined as communications with government officials that are intended to influence: (a) the passage or defeat of legislation (including state or federal budget bills); (b) the adoption or implementation of any public policy, rule, regulation, or executive action; (c) the awarding of a contract; or (d) the outcome of any rate-making proceeding.

 As a registered lobbying organization, the University must publicly report all lobbying activity that occurs at the federal, state, and local levels.
-For this reason, all faculty and staff are required to report their communications or interactions with government officials, on behalf of or related to the University (e.g., visiting with public officials; writing to public officials; inviting public officials to University events), to the Office of Government and Community Relations.
+For this reason, all faculty and staff are required to report expected (prior to contact) and actual (after contact) communications or interactions (e.g., visiting; writing to; inviting to University events) with public officials or their staff to the Office of Government and Community Relations.
+In addition, under new state regulations that will go into effect January 1, 2019, social media posts mentioning or tagging public officials, when made on behalf of the University, may constitute lobbying and must be reported.
 The Office of Government and Community Relations, in conjunction with the Office of University Counsel, is then responsible for determining which, if any, interactions with a federal, state, or local elected official, staff member, or agency/department are considered reportable lobbying activities.